KRakeesh04/s1/src/content/docs/mechanics/statics/07-beams.md

 ## Deflection of a beam

-Suppose a simply supported beam is applied a load of $W$ at the mid-span.
+Suppose a simply supported beam is applied a load of $W$ at mid-span. $ $

 ```math
 S_{\text{max}} = \frac{WL}{4I}